SharkSnack/shiren-5/content/items/shields.md

 ---
 title: "Shields"
-metaTitle: "Shields - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Shields - Shiren the Wanderer: Tower of Fortune Wiki"
-metaDescription: "Complete bracelet details for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Complete shield details for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---

 # Shield List